WRLC Handbook

 Employees called to active duty must notify their immediate supervisor and the Director of Finance and Administration in writing of their departure and provide a copy of official military orders when they become available.

 Active duty will be treated as leave of absence without pay.
 Such leave may not exceed five years in duration.
 During the approved unpaid leave of absence, an employee called to active duty may continue to have health insurance, long-term disability insurance and life insurance if he or she pays the full cost of the benefit.
-While the employee is on an unpaid leave, the WRLC will not contribute to the premiums.
-If an employee called to active duty wishes to continue his or her health insurance, life insurance or long-term disability insurance, the employee must make payment arrangements with Director of Finance and Administration at the start of his or her leave of absence.
+While the employee is on unpaid leave, the WRLC will not contribute to the premiums.
+If an employee called to active duty wishes to continue his or her health insurance, life insurance or long-term disability insurance, the employee must make payment arrangements with the Director of Finance and Administration at the start of his or her leave of absence.
 Employees returning from active military duty are entitled to the then available benefits upon re-employment.

 Upon re-employment following a call up to active duty, employees who were participants in the WRLC’s retirement plan at the time they were called for active duty, will be considered as not having a break in service for purposes of the retirement plan.
 In addition, upon re-employment, the WRLC will make any plan contributions that it would have made if the employee had not been on a leave of absence for active military service.
 However, the WRLC will contribute no interest or earnings to the employee's retirement account.
 Plan participants returning to employment are also provided an opportunity under federal law to make certain retroactive voluntary contributions that they could have made had they not been on military leave, and the WRLC will match such contributions consistent with the retirement plan.